TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 VINK_MASS_LOSS_MINIMUM_TEMP (default 12500K). |br|
 Only applicable when ``--mass-loss-prescription = VINK``. |br|
 Default = 1.0

+**--create-YAML-file** |br|
+Creates new YAML file.
+Argument is filename for new YAML file. |br|
+Default = None - name must be supplied if option is present.

 **--critical-mass-ratio-HG-degenerate-accretor** |br|
 Critical mass ratio for MT from a HG star to a degenerate accretor.